Student Achievement and Support Division

-Designs, develops and administers a system for schools, districts, and associated technical assistance providers to institute and implement coherent standards-based educational programs that result in improved student learning and make appropriate use of the resources available through California's system of support, Title I, Title V, and the Every Student Succeeds Act.
+Designs, develops and administers systems for schools, districts, and associated technical assistance providers to institute and implement coherent standards-based educational programs that result in improved student outcomes and make appropriate use of the resources available through California's system of support, Title I, Title V, and the Every Student Succeeds Act.

-The Improvement & Accountability Division is part of the Performance, Planning & Technology Branch.
+The Improvement & Accountability Division is part of the Instruction and Measurement Branch.

 State and federal laws require the California Department of Education (CDE) to monitor the implementation of categorical programs operated by local educational agencies (LEAs).
 This is accomplished through different processes.